 Jennifer C. Franco is a research associate in the Agrarian and Environmental Justice as well as the 'Myanmar in Focus' Programmes of TNI, and an adjunct professor at the College of Humanities and Development Studies (COHD) of the China Agricultural University in Beijing.

-She is a member of the International Panel of Experts on Sustainable Food Systems (IPES-Food), sits on the board of ACKnowl-EJ (Academic-Activist Co-Produced Knowledge for Environmental Justice), and serves on the editorial advisory board of the journal Environment and Planning -- E: Nature and Space.
+She is a member of the International Panel of Experts on Sustainable Food Systems (IPES-Food) Alumnae Group, sits on the board of ACKnowl-EJ (Academic-Activist Co-Produced Knowledge for Environmental Justice), serves on the editorial advisory board of the journal Environment and Planning -- E: Nature and Space, and on the editorial board of Journal of the Agriculture, Food, and Human Values Society.

 She has a PhD in political science, and works in a scholar-activist tradition.
 Her original and continuing research interest is on the role of rural politics in broader democratisation processes, and specifically the role of deep social reforms of agrarian structures and institutions and agrarian movements in these political processes.